astundzia/awair-to-influx/README.md

 <img src="docs/chronograf.png" alt="Example of data in Chronograf" width="450" />

+## Why fork?
+I forked and modified this repo so I could run this application within a docker container.
+I modified a few things to make it more "12 factor friendly" where configuration is done through environment variables.

 ## Setup

 Just clone the repository, copy `config.example.yaml` to `config.yaml` and fill